 Ohio is home to two of the biggest and best amusement parks anywhere, Cedar Point and Kings Island, and boasts some of the best roller coasters on the planet.
 Whether you live in or near the state or plan a visit from afar, Ohio will satisfy your thrill fix.

-The following Ohio amusement parks are currently open and are listed in alphabetical order.
+The following Ohio amusement parks are listed in alphabetical order.

 Cedar Point, the self-proclaimed "America's Roller Coast," is one of the world's great amusement parks, with an incredible collection of roller coasters.
 With on-property hotels and a beach, it is also something of a destination resort.
 Its water parks (which are not included with admission) are Castaway Bay Indoor Water Park Resort and Cedar Point Shores Waterpark, an outdoor water park.